 – Adidas Nemeziz 19.1 –

-Adidas Nemeziz 19.1 is built for agility and touch of the ball.
-And it’s equally effective on any offensive role and defensive positions.
+Adidas Nemeziz 19.1 is built for agility and the touch of the ball.
+And it’s equally effective on any offensive role and defensive position.
 It has Tensiontape on the upper that gives enough support as you twist and turn at maximum speed.